East Tennessee State University

 - Standing Committees

-The standing committees of the Board shall be the Academic and Student Affairs Committee, Audit Committee, Finance and Administration Committee, and Executive Committee.
+The standing committees of the Board shall be the Academic, Research, and Student Success Committee, Audit Committee, Finance and Administration Committee, and Executive Committee.

 - Special Committees

 In addition to the standing committees, the Chair or Vice Chair of the Board may appoint special

 committees for specific assignments.
 The chair of any special committee shall be designated at the time of appointment.

 The Executive Committee shall meet as often as necessary to carry out its responsibilities.
 All other standing committees shall meet at least four times annually.
 In the event that circumstances beyond the control of the Board arise during a year which prevent the standing committees from meeting, the standing committee meetings requirement is waived.

 A meeting of any standing or special committee may be called by the Chair of the Board, the Vice Chair of the Board, the President, the committee chair, or by the Secretary upon the written

 request of two members of the committee.